 Welcome

 Welcome to my website and occasional blog.
 I’m Mike Tuffrey.
 After a varied career, I’m now active as a non-executive director and adviser on business, government and sustainability.
-Based in London, I’ve combined work across all three sectors over the last 30+ years – which makes me a ‘tri-sector athlete’, or so I’m reliably informed.
+Based in London, I’ve combined work across all three sectors over the last 30+ years – which makes me a ‘tri-sector athlete’, as the saying goes.

-My focus is how business, government and civil society can work more effectively together to bring better outcomes for all… prosperity, health, well-being, both today and for my children’s generation, particularly in our big cities now half the world is urbanised.
+My focus is how business, government and civil society can work more effectively together to bring better outcomes for all… prosperity, health, well-being, both today and for following generations, particularly in our big cities now half the world is urbanised.

 Literally and metaphorically, we are indeed all ‘in it together’.
 Click on This blog for more about my approach and on About Mike for details of my various activities.
 Follow the links to the organisations and partners I work with.
 Then please do get in contact if you’d like to collaborate.